int128/kubelogin/README.md

   kubelogin get-token --oidc-issuer-url=https://issuer.example.com

 Available Commands:
-  exec        Login transparently and execute the kubectl command (deprecated) get-token   Run as a kubectl credential plugin help        Help about any command version     Print the version information
+  get-token   Run as a kubectl credential plugin help        Help about any command version     Print the version information